Child Development - PSYC5280

 Poster 30%

-*This assessment is pass-compulsory and must be passed to meet the learning outcomes of the module*
+*This element is pass-compulsory and must be passed outright to achieve the learning outcomes of the module

 Reassessment methods: Like for Like.